Difference Rewards Policy Gradients: Difference Rewards Policy Gradients

-for which we define the second term on the r.h.s. of Equation \ref{eq:diff_ret3} as the baseline $b_{\psi}^i(s_{t:t+T},a^{-i}_{t:t+T})$:
+for which we define the second term on the r.h.s. of Equation \eqref{eq:diff_return_learned_div} as the baseline $B_{\psi}^i(s_{t:T},a^{-i}_{t:T})$:

-We observe that the derivation of Equation \ref{eq:derivation} still holds, as it does not explicitly involve the reward network $R_{\psi}$ in the computations.
-Therefore, the baseline $b_{\psi}^i(s_{t:t+T},a^{-i}_{t:t+T})$ is again unbiased and does not alter the expected value of the updates. \end{proof}
+We observe that the derivation of Equation \eqref{eq:derivation} still holds, as it is not altered by the use of the reward network $R_{\psi}$ rather than the true reward function $R(s,a)$.
+Therefore, the baseline $B_{\psi}^i(s_{t:T},a^{-i}_{t:T})$ is again unbiased and does not alter the expected value of the updates. \end{proof}

-\begin{mythm} In a multi-agent MDP with shared rewards, given the conditions on function approximation detailed in \cite{pg}, using Dr.Reinforce update target as in Equation \ref{eq:drpg}, the series of parameters $\{\theta_t=\langle\theta^1_t,\ldots,\theta^N_t\rangle\}_{t=0}^k$ converges in the limit such that the corresponding joint policy $\pi_{\theta_t}$ is a local optimum:
+\begin{theorem} In a MMDP with shared rewards, given the conditions on function approximation detailed in \citep{pg}, using Dr.Reinforce update target as in Equation \eqref{eq:drpg}, the series of parameters $\{\theta_t=\langle\theta^1_t,\ldots,\theta^N_t\rangle\}_{t=0}^k$ converges in the limit such that the corresponding joint policy $\pi_{\theta_t}$ is a local optimum: